dokai/gitctl/README.txt

 working directory.
 Subsequent script calls will pull in (with --rebase) changes from the remote repository.

-Also remote Subversion repositories are support which will be cloned and updated using ``git-svn``.
+Also remote Subversion repositories are supported which will be cloned and updated using ``git-svn``.
+This is useful if you're composite project consists of components that are hosted on Subversion repositories not under your immediate control.

 Configuration file
 ******************

-The configuration file a simple INI-style text file which contains a section per remote repository.
+The configuration file is a simple INI-style text file which contains a section per remote repository.
 Supported options are:

 ``url`` (mandatory)